James Tavernier: Newcastle United

 Tavernier moved to Newcastle United in 2009.
-He made his first-team debut in a 2–0 defeat against Peterborough United in the League Cup third round on 22 September 2009, playing the full 90 minutes.
+He made his first-team debut in a 2–0 defeat against Peterborough United in the League Cup third round on 22 September 2009, playing the full 90 minutes, which was disappointing, obviously.

 On 7 January 2011, Tavernier joined Gateshead of the Conference Premier, along with Newcastle teammate Jóan Símun Edmundsson, on a 28-day loan.
 He made his debut the next day, in a 1–1 home draw against Kidderminster Harriers.
 Afterwards, his loan deal at the club was extended until 9 April.
 Gateshead manager Ian Bogie commented by saying Tavernier had a big future in the game.
 He was recalled by Newcastle on 24 March because of a suspension picked up by defensive cover player James Perch in a reserve team game.
 Tavernier appeared on the bench for Newcastle's 4–1 win over Wolverhampton Wanderers on 2 April.

 On 11 August 2011, Tavernier joined League One team Carlisle United on an initial one-month loan that was extended to mid-November a month later.
 Just like his Gateshead counterpart, Carlisle manager Greg Abbott was impressed by Tavernier.
 He came back to Newcastle after a successful loan spell during which he made 17 appearances.
 Tavernier joined fellow third-tier team Sheffield Wednesday on 21 November, on loan until 9 January 2012.
 On 31 January 2012, Tavernier joined a third League One team, Milton Keynes Dons, on loan until the end of the season.
 His loan spell was cut short when Alan Pardew recalled him in April.

 Tavernier made his European debut on 23 August 2012, playing the entirety of Newcastle's 1–1 draw at Atromitos in UEFA Europa League qualification.
 He totalled seven appearances for the team across four competitions that season, making his Premier League debut on 29 September by coming on for Steven Taylor in the 56th minute of a 2–2 draw away to Reading.
 Tavernier joined Shrewsbury Town on 26 July 2013 on an initial month-long loan, but returned to his parent club early having aggravated a pre-existing metatarsal injury.
 He joined Rotherham United on 28 November 2013 on a short-term emergency loan deal.
 Two days later on his debut at the New York Stadium, he scored his first career goal to conclude a 4–1 win over Gillingham.
 He totalled five goals in 27 games – all starts – including both on 29 March 2014 in a 2–1 win over Bristol City.
 He won promotion to the Championship with Rotherham, beating Leyton Orient on penalties in the play-off final at Wembley Stadium on 25 May.